 The GR site is a flat meadow with dense grass tillers, some decaying tussocks, and relatively dry and warm soils.
-At UGR, soils are water-logged, interspersed with tussocks raised above the water level, and the relatively cool, wet soils are covered by

-- 320 a thick organic layer.
+At UGR, soils are waterlogged and interspersed with tussocks raised above the water level, and the relatively cool, wet soils are covered by a thick organic layer.
 These differences justify the use of different sets of controls to explain temporal variability in R{eco} .
-At UGR, we used only T{air} as a driver for interpolating R{eco} , since the water table was constantly above ground, and accordingly fluctuations in soil moisture were ruled out.
-At GR, we used T{soil} in 5cm and SM in 7.5cm instead to explain variability in R{eco} .
+At UGR, we used only T{air} as a driver for interpolating R{eco} , since the water table was constantly above the ground, and accordingly fluctuations in soil moisture were ruled out.
+At GR, we used T{soil} at 5 cm and SM at 7.5 cm instead to explain variability in R{eco} .
 Our choice is in line with other studies correlating T{soil} and SM with R{eco} (Huemmrich et al., 2010).
-Hereby it is important to remind, that we had only one set of instruments to measure T{soil} and SM at GR.
-However, thaw depths and - 325 CH_4 -fluxes (an indicator for wet/anaerobic conditions (Kwon et al., 2016)) at the grazed plots varied strongly at this small scale.
+Here it is important to remember that we had only one set of instruments to measure T{soil} and SM at GR.
+However, thaw depths and

+CH4 fluxes (an indicator for wet/anaerobic conditions; Kwon et al., 2016) at the grazed plots varied strongly at this small scale.
 Therefore, we concluded that the measured soil conditions are not fully representative across the three sub-plots.
-For that reason, at GR-3 also T{air} was used to interpolate R{eco} , since the coefficient of determination was much higher compared to T{soil} .
-No statistical relationship between R{eco} and SM could be found for this plot, probably also because SM actually behaved quite differently compared to the actual measured values. - Also CH_4 fluxes varied strongly between GR plots, being highest at GR-1 and lowest at GR-3.
-Principally, high T{soil} and water saturated conditions promote a high CH_4 release (Kwon et al., 2016).
+For that reason, at GR-3 $T{\rm air}$ was also used to interpolate $R{\rm eco}$, since the coefficient of determination was much higher compared to that of $T{\rm soil}$.
+No statistical relationship between $R{\rm eco}$ and SM could be found for this plot.

+Also CH4 fluxes varied strongly between GR plots, being highest at GR-1 and lowest at GR-3.
+Principally, high T{soil} and water-saturated conditions promote a high CH4 release (Kwon et al., 2017).
 We observed an almost continuous cooling trend from warm to cold across the whole observation period.
-At the same time, also soil moisture continuously decreased.
-Therefore, high SM were always accompanied by high T{soil} and low SM by low T{soil} .
-This made it difficult to disentangle their effects on CH_4 fluxes.
+At the same time, soil moisture also continuously decreased.
+Therefore, high SM was always accompanied by high T{soil} and low SM by low T{soil} .
+This made it difficult to disentangle their effects on CH4 fluxes.

-335 4.3 Chamber fluxes in Arctic tundra ecosystems
+4.3 Chamber fluxes in Arctic tundra ecosystems

-Estimates of carbon fluxes obtained by chamber measurements in this study cover a similar range compared to recent reference studies related to grazing in the arctic tundra (see Tab.
-4).
-Still, when directly comparing the results between studies, one has to keep in mind inter- and intra-annual variability in environmental conditions, and therefore also in carbon fluxes, which are highly pronounced in tundra ecosystems (López-Blanco et al., 2017; Falk et al., 2015).
-Differences in experimental approaches how to assess and display the fluxes further aggravate the comparison of fluxes across studies.
+Estimates of carbon fluxes obtained by chamber measurements in this study cover a similar range compared to recent reference studies related to grazing in the Arctic tundra (see Table 4).
+Still, when directly comparing the results between studies, one has to keep in mind inter- and intraannual variability in environmental conditions and therefore also in carbon fluxes, which are highly pronounced in tundra ecosystems (López-Blanco et al., 2017; Falk et al., 2015).
+Differences in experimental approaches regarding how to assess and display the fluxes further aggravate the comparison of fluxes across studies.
 Furthermore, many studies cover longer timescales compared to this study.